ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.02 Intro to FLR/src/Intro_FLR.md

 - **openness** - through community involvement and the open source ethos
 - **flexibility** - through a design that does not constrain the user to a given paradigm
 - **extendibility** - through the provision of tools that are ready to be personalized and adapted.

-# FLR goal

-To **promote and generalize** the use of **good quality, open source, flexible software** in all areas of quantitative fisheries research and management advice, with a key focus on Management Strategies Evaluation.

-# FLR aims

-In detail, FLR aims to facilitate and promote research about:

-- Stock assessment and provision of management advice
-- Data and model validation through simulation
-- Risk analysis
-- Capacity development & education
-- Promote collaboration and openness in quantitative fisheries science
-- Support the development of new models and methods
-- Promote the distribution of new models and methods to a wide public.

 # Really, what is FLR?